Abu Dhabi

 Culture & Highlights

-- Abu Dhabi blends Islamic heritage, warm hospitality, and modern vision.
+• Abu Dhabi masterfully blends Islamic architecture, warm Arabian hospitality, and a bold modern vision.

 Travel Tips

-- Best time to visit: November to March (mild temperatures).
+• Best time to visit: November to March, when temperatures are pleasantly mild.

 Abu Dhabi: Highlights (Must-Sees)